-Regional Advocates cover two aspects of local authority scrutiny – healthcare, social care and health improvement (funded by the Department of Health) and scrutiny of other public services.
-Although each aspect has a different stream, we are keen that support on health and care and other issues should intersect where necessary and appropriate.
-This is because there are elements of all public services that impact on health and well-being, for example housing, education, employment.
+Regional Advocates cover scrutiny of healthcare, social care and health improvement, alongside scrutiny of other public services.
+We are keen that support on health and care and other issues should intersect where appropriate because there are elements of all public services that impact on health and well-being.